Risk factors and causes of childhood cancer

-In recent years, scientists have made great progress in understanding how certain changes in our DNA can cause cells to become cancerous.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for nearly everything our cells do.
+In recent years, scientists have begun to understand how certain changes in the DNA inside our cells can cause them to become cancer cells.
+DNA is the chemical that makes up our genes, which control nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.
 It also influences our risks for developing certain diseases, including some kinds of cancer.

-Some children inherit DNA changes (mutations) from a parent that increase their risk of cancer.
-These changes are present in every cell of the child’s body.
-This means the changes can often be found by testing the DNA of blood cells or other body cells.
+Some children inherit DNA changes (mutations) from a parent that increase their risk of certain types of cancer.
+These changes are in every cell of the child’s body, and can often be tested for in the DNA of blood cells or other body cells.
 Some of these DNA changes are linked only with an increased risk of cancer, while others can cause syndromes that also include other health or developmental problems.

-But most cancers are not caused by inherited DNA mutations.
-They are the result of DNA changes that happened early in the child’s life, sometimes even before birth.
-Every time a cell prepares to divide into 2 new cells, it must copy its DNA.
-This process is not perfect, and errors sometimes occur, especially when the cells are growing quickly.
+But most childhood cancers are not caused by inherited DNA changes.
+They are the result of DNA changes that happen early in the child’s life, sometimes even before birth.
+Every time a cell divides into 2 new cells, it must copy its DNA.
+This process isn’t perfect, and errors sometimes occur, especially when the cells are growing quickly.
 This kind of gene mutation can happen at any time in life and is called an acquired mutation.